-The fuel system functions
+The fuel system feeds your engine

-The importance of a fuel system
+Signs of a faulty fuel system

-Failure to maintain the fuel system according to the manufacturer’s recommendations could cause the Check Engine light to come on and damage other parts controlled by the vehicle’s central computer.
+Failure to maintain the fuel system according to the manufacturer’s recommendations could cause the check-engine light to come on and damage other parts controlled by the vehicle’s central computer.

-During a vehicle maintenance, the technician will determine if the fuel filter needs to be replaced or if the injectors need cleaning based on the recommended maintenance schedule.
+During vehicle maintenance, your certified NAPA AUTOPRO technician will determine if the fuel filter needs to be replaced, if the fuel pressure is within specifications or if the injectors need cleaning based on the recommended maintenance schedule.

-In addition, your certified NAPA AUTOPRO technician will remove any deposits restoring the engine’s power and performance, and improve fuel economy.
-Direct injection fuel systems in late-model vehicles require meticulous maintenance.
+The technician will remove any deposits to restore the engine’s power and performance and improve your fuel economy.